geertj/gruvi/docs/tutorial.rst

+.. _tutorial:

 ********
 Tutorial
 ********

 This section contains a brief tutorial for those of you who want to dive in right away.
-Not all concepts are thoroughly explained here.
-If something is not clear consider reading :ref:`Concepts` first.
+Not all concepts are thoroughly explained here yet.

 .. highlight:: python
    :linenothreshold: 10